Homemade Baby Food Recipes

 When Can My Baby Eat Strawberries?

-It will come as no surprise to discover that the strawberry is the most popular type of berry in the world - in addition to their vibrant colour, beautiful heart shape and nutritive qualities, strawberries taste absolutely delicious!
+It will come as no surprise to discover that the strawberry is the most popular type of berry in the world!

 Sadly, though, there is one negative aspect to strawberries - and that's the fact that they're one of the foods most commonly responsible for allergic reactions.